Pirate2122yt/Pirates-Plants/README.md

 This is a self hosted Plant Database made by me!
 It will connect to two websites (when finished) which are Plants.Pirate2122.com and Carnivores.Pirate2122.com

+## Features
-## The features for this site and repo will be including (but not limited to):
+The features for this site and repo will be including (but not limited to):
 * Photos
 * Dates
 * Plant Notes and Info